-Formal social welfare/work education has been developed as a field of higher education since the 1920s.
-The Japanese educational system was reformed after World War II, and a modern higher educational system was formed.
+Formal social welfare/work education in Japan originally developed as a field of higher education after the 1920s.
+The Japanese educational system was reformed after World War II and a modern higher educational system was established.
 The Japan Association of Schools of Social Work was founded as a voluntary organization in 1955 by 17 schools.
-In response to the aging society, the Laws for Social Workers and Care Workers became effective in 1987, and the Association became larger and larger.
+In response to the aging society, the Certified Social Worker and Certified Care Worker Act became effective in 1987 and the Association became larger and larger.
 As of March 2010, it included 148 four-year universities, 13 two-year colleges, and 8 vocational schools.
-Other organizations, Japanese Association of Certified Social Workers included 271 membership schools.
-As the outcome of all these education courses, there were 134,000 certified social workers as of 2010.
+Other organizations, such as the Japanese Association of Schools of Certified Social Worker included 271 member schools.
+As for the output of all these education courses, there were 134,000 certified social workers in 2010.

 A certified social worker is a person who provides consultation, advice, guidance and other forms of support for those who have difficulties in living due to any types of disability and environmental barriers.
-In order to be a certified social worker, applicants must study the subjects related to social welfare designated by the Ministry of Health, Labor and Welfare in colleges and other institutions.
-And they have to pass the National Examination for Certified Social Workers.
-The examination includes 19 subjects as follows:
+In order to be a certified social worker, applicants must study social welfare related subjects as designated by the Ministry of Health, Labor and Welfare at colleges and other institutions.
+Upon graduation, they have to pass the National Examination for Certified Social Workers.
+As of now, this examination includes the following 19 subjects:

-The curriculum of social welfare/work education has been influenced by this national examination, and the subjects of the examination became standard subjects within the curriculum of those educational institutions.
-Applicants are also required to complete 24 days/180 hours of internship at designated social work field.
+Social welfare/work curricula have been influenced by this national examination and examination subjects have become standard in educational institutions.
+Applicants are also required to complete 23 days/180 hours of practicum at a designated field of social work.